 Adults are 2-3 mm long and females are slightly longer than males.
 The body segments are head, thorax and abdomen.
 The head and thorax are covered with hairs that serve as sensory organ.
 The head, which consists of six segments, has honeycomb eyes on both sides, three simple eyes on top and two antennae.
 The thorax consists of three segments and each segment has a pair of legs.
 The second segment has a pair of wings, while the wings on the third segment are vestigial and have turned into a halter organ (Olgun & Yurtsever, 2003).
 The females have a 7-segment abdomen that is evenly colored with melanin, while the males have 5 abdominal segments that are fused, and the tip of the abdomen is dark.
-In addition, the tip of the abdomen is pointed in females and blunt in males.
-Since the coloration of the abdomen is not complete in adult males, the dark rows of hairs on their forelegs, called sex combs, are decisive.
+In addition, the tip of the abdomen is not complete in adult males, the dark rows of hairs on their forelegs, called sex combs, are decisive.
 All of the above-mentioned characteristics are used to determine sex (Mitchell & Combes, 1984; Olgun & Yurtsever, 2003).

-192 - Aylin YILMAZ ÇETINKAYA
+190 🔥 Aylin YILMAZ ÇETINKAYA